Wellbeing of Future Generations Bill [HL]

 Overview

-The Wellbeing of Future Generations Bill aims to ensure that the needs of present and future generations are met in the UK.
-It establishes a Future Generations Commissioner, a Joint Parliamentary Committee, and introduces a wellbeing duty on public bodies and companies, requiring them to consider long-term impacts on environmental, social, economic, and cultural wellbeing.
+This bill aims to improve the wellbeing of future generations in the UK.
+It introduces a new Future Generations Commissioner, a Joint Parliamentary Committee, and requires public bodies and certain companies to consider the long-term impacts of their actions on the UK's environmental, social, economic, and cultural wellbeing.

 Description